Reproductive Clinical Science PhD Mission & Goals

 - Design, implement and evaluate laboratory research and practice improvement projects through the development of a dissertation research project.

 - Create educational and training procedures for clinical staff, physicians and laboratory technicians regarding current methods of assisted reproductive laboratory technologies.

-- As a member of an interprofessional clinical team evaluate ethical and legal aspects of ART; design procedures, protocols to address clinic and patient-related concerns: privacy, safety, and proper legal guidelines.
+- As a member of an interprofessional clinical team, evaluate ethical and legal aspects of assisted reproductive technology; design procedures and protocols to address clinic- and patient-related concerns - privacy, safety and proper legal guidelines.